procGro/phrutis_bip39scan/README.md

     -w, --words FILE      Use custom dictionary for '*' placeholders in the mnemo template; each word in a separate text line.
                           Each word should be a valid BIP39 word in the specified language (--lang).
         --dump            Dumps valid mnemonics.
+        --core            BIP32 reading from file and receiving stream from external generator.
-    -r, --random          Randomize the mnemonics generated with MNEMO templates (see below).
+        --depth           Starting range of generator initialization depth -r, --random          Randomize the mnemonics generated with MNEMO templates (see below).
     MNEMO                 Mnemonic template, up to 24 words.
 Can contain placeholders '*'.
 If less than 12 words, the rest are placeholders.
 Each '*' is replaced with one of 2048 words (or one of the words